bebraw/bunit.js/README.md

 assert(a).within(3); // not ok, raises AssertionError
 ```

 Note that you do not have to use the assertion library provided with bunit.js.
-You can replace it entirely with something else.
-It's totally up to you.
+You can easily replace it entirely with something else.

 Other libraries
 ---------------